hopsoft/hustle/README.md

 Think of the `Hustle.go` block as a "true" lambda i.e. an anonymous function, not a closure.

-Hustle allows you to pass a context object.
+Hustle supports passing a context object to `Hustle.go`.
-This feature allows you to make lexically scoped data available within the `Hustle.go` block.
+Think of this as passing a variable (by value) to the lambda.

 ```ruby
 data = { message: "I'm from the parent process." }